Operation Slapstick: Landing

 Overnight, the 4th Parachute Brigade led the advance inland.
 By daybreak on 10 September, they had reached Massafra, where they were welcomed by the population.
 The next town they reached was Mottola, which was still occupied by the Germans.
 The Germans put up some resistance to the 156th Parachute Battalion's assault, but withdrew soon after.
 The division's first combat casualties resulted from this action.
 The wounded were evacuated to Taranto, where the 133rd (Parachute) Field Ambulance had established an 80-bed main dressing station at the Rendinella hospital.

 The German paratroop rearguard tried to delay the British advance with several ambushes and roadblocks.
-At a roadblock beside the town of Castellaneta, Major-General Hopkinton, the GOC, was hit by a burst of German machine gun fire while observing the 10th Parachute Battalion's attack.
+At a roadblock beside the town of Castellaneta, Major-General Hopkinson, the 1st Airborne Division's GOC, was hit by a burst of German machine gun fire while observing the 10th Parachute Battalion's attack.
 He died of his wounds the following day.
 Hopkinson was replaced as the divisional commander by Brigadier Ernest Down, previously the commander of the 2nd Parachute Brigade.

-Within 48 hours of landing at Taranto, the airborne division reached and occupied the port of Brindisi and Bari on the Adriatic coast without opposition since both cities were still under control of the italian royal army.
+Within 48 hours of landing at Taranto, the airborne division reached and occupied the port of Brindisi and Bari on the Adriatic coast without opposition since both cities were still under control of the Italian royal army.
 On 11 September on the division's left, contact was made with the 1st Canadian Infantry Division, the leading unit of the British Eighth Army which had arrived in the area from Calabria.
 By the evening of 12 September, the 1st Airborne Division had advanced 20 mi inland on foot.

 The airborne division's next objective was now the airfield at Gioia del Colle.
 The Royal Air Force needed the airfield to bring in fighter aircraft from Sicily and support the landings at Salerno, which had not gone as expected.
 The Germans continued their withdrawal, and Gioia was reached over the night of the 16/17 September, by the 10th and 156th Parachute battalions.
 The Royal Air Force took over the airfield and 48 hours later, six squadrons were flying from the base in support of Allied operations.
 Between 20 and 24 September, the 1st Airborne Division was ordered to halt and construct defences on the approaches to Taranto, due to concerns that the Germans might launch a counterattack against the overextended unit.

 The V Corps headquarters landed at Taranto on 18 September and prepared for the arrival of its two divisions.
 The first was the British 78th Infantry Division, which started arriving at Bari on 22 September, followed by the 8th Indian Infantry Division at Taranto the next day.
 On 24 September, the 1st Parachute and 1st Airlanding brigades took over the advance for the airborne division.
 By 27 September, they and the 78th Division reached Foggia, 125 mi from Taranto.
 From there, the airborne division was withdrawn to Taranto.
 By November, most of the 1st Airborne Division had left for England.